 Flaking or peeling paint is the curse of an old home.
 While moisture does cause the paint to peel, flaking could result from neglected hairline cracks formed in the wall as well.

-One of the many causes of peeling is the use of low-quality paint, which leads to inadequate adhesion and flexibility.
+Understand the Causes One of the many causes of peeling is the use of low-quality paint, which leads to inadequate adhesion and flexibility.
 Poor surface preparation is another major cause for flaking.
 Aged paint that is brittle due to the forces of nature acting upon it can also cause flaking.

 Too many layers of paint applied without the previous coat drying completely is another reason that causes flaking and peeling.

-► Scrape off all layers of paint if it has gone to the last substrate.
+Fixing the Problem ► Scrape off all layers of paint if it has gone to the last substrate. ► Sand the surface area till it is smooth and even. ► Apply an even layer of primer. ► Repaint with quality latex paint.

-► If the peeling hasn't reached the last substrate, remove the flaking paint with a scraper, and sand the edges to make it smooth.
+► If the peeling hasn't reached the last substrate, remove the flaking paint with a scraper, and sand the edges to make it smooth. ► Apply primer, sand the area smooth, and repaint the surface to match the area.

-Keep a watch for hairline cracks, blisters, and craters that form on the walls.
+Things to Remember Keep a watch for hairline cracks, blisters, and craters that form on the walls.
 Also ensure that there is no leak or moisture buildup, and fix the problem before you get down to repainting the wall.

 The most important point that must not be ignored is to remove all the layers of old paint before undertaking a fresh paint job, to keep the new paint from peeling off.